The son of an immigrant mother…who understands the courage of those who come here to pursue the American Dream.

 …making good on our promises to seniors and veterans, and

 …delivering a quality health care system

 that ensures all of our citizens get the treatment and care they need.

 On that last note, Demetries’ father died at the age of 69 after suffering a mild heart attack and receiving substandard care.
 Demetries believes we need to fix our health care delivery system because no family, especially a veteran’s family in the richest nation in the world, should have to suffer that kind of unnecessary loss.

-Demetries will bring a strong focus on getting things done, extensive experience working with people from all sides of he political spectrum, and an untiring commitment to serving our community to Congress.
+Demetries will bring to Congress a strong focus on getting things done, extensive experience working with people from all sides of the political spectrum, and an untiring commitment to serving our community.
 As a military officer Demetries learned the importance of teamwork, serving all, and leaving no one behind.
 That’s what we need to make meaningful change in Washington.